EMR vs EHR : What are the Differences & Benefits?

 Privacy and Cybersecurity Issues

-Though data storage is safer with EHR, there have been cases where hackers breach the security to get their hands on the patient’s medical details and such cases happen when the organizations aren’t using certified EHR systems.
+Though data storage is safer with EHR, there have been cases where hackers breach the security to get their hands on the patient’s medical details.
+Such cases happen when the organizations aren’t using certified EHR systems.
 This is why, even with EHRs, healthcare providers have to be alert and ensure the highest level of security for their patient’s privacy.

-The use of EHRs is very beneficial but it comes with some financial obstacles like high upfront costs, routine technology maintenance, expensive technology implementation, transitioning from the traditional approach to the eHealth approach, and more.
+The use of EHRs is very beneficial but it also comes with some financial obstacles.
+These include high upfront costs, routine technology maintenance, expensive technology implementation, transitioning from the traditional approach to the eHealth approach, and more.
 This is why healthcare providers sometimes don’t prefer EHR systems.

 Frequent Updating Required

-When any hospital is using an EHR system and has partnered with other healthcare professionals like pharmacists and personal trainers who have their own electronic health record system, hospitals have to keep their systems updated as per their partners’ so that they don’t miss out on the details about the patient’s health or appointments or reports.
-This frequent updating can be a bit of a hectic task.
+When any hospital is using an EHR system and has partnered with other healthcare professionals like pharmacists and personal trainers who have their own electronic health record system, hospitals have to keep their systems updated.
+This ensures that no important details about the patient’s health, appointments, or reports are missed.
+This frequent updating of the systems can be a bit of a hectic task.

 3. Difference Between EMR and EHR?

-Moreover, this EMR vs. EHR debate is not limited to Quora, Take a look what people is discussing on Twitter.
+Moreover, this EMR vs. EHR debate is not limited to Quora, Take a look at what people are discussing on Twitter.

 Well, you will find out what’s the difference between these two below.

 Since we have covered both EMRs and EHRs, now it’s time to spot the difference between the two.
-One of the obvious differences is the change in the middle world, EMR, and EHR.
-Apart from this EMR (electronic medical record) can be considered a digitized sort of paper record.
-Much like those paper-based records, even this one comprises a patient’s vital information starting from their medical history to their latest diagnosis reports, lab tests, and further treatment options.
-Whereas an EHR (Electronic Health Record) is more detailed and descriptive.
-In addition to all the aforementioned aspects, this one assists clinicians by recommending relevant medications and treatment.
-Here, one can easily communicate with their patients in real-time.
+One of the obvious differences is in the terminology: EMR stands for electronic medical record, while EHR refers to electronic health record.
+Apart from this, EMR (electronic medical record) can be considered a digitized sort of paper record.
+Much like traditional paper-based records, an EMR includes patient’s vital information, such as medical history, their latest diagnosis reports, lab tests, and further treatment options.
+Whereas, an EHR (Electronic Health Record) is more detailed and descriptive.
+In addition to all the aspects mentioned above, this one assists clinicians by recommending relevant medications and treatments.
+Here, one can easily communicate with their patients in real time.

 Another differentiating factor between the two is accessibility.
-Here professionals can access EHRs at any point in time whereas that’s not the case with EMRs.
-This brings us to difference number three, EMR is great when it comes to cybersecurity, whereas EHR, being more informative, is more prone to cyberattacks.
+Professionals can access EHRs at any time, but that’s not the case with EMRs.
+This brings us to difference number three, EMR is great when it comes to cybersecurity, whereas EHR, which contains more information, is more prone to cyberattacks.

-With the help of EMRs, healthcare professionals can easily track and monitor health progress, get in touch with those patients who are due for checkups, and keep tabs on them such as heart rate monitoring, is the medication working, how is their blood pressure or how is their sugar level, etc. It acts as a bird-eye view for doctors, nurses as well as patients.
+With the help of EMRs, healthcare professionals can easily track and monitor health progress.
+They can quickly identify patients who are due for checkups, and keep tabs on them such as heart rate monitoring, is the medication working, how is their blood pressure or how is their sugar level, etc. It acts as a bird-eye view for doctors, nurses as well as patients.

-Whereas by using EHRs, healthcare guys aren’t just limited to taking care of their patients they can go beyond.
+By using EHRs, healthcare professionals aren’t just limited to taking care of their patients they can go beyond.
 For example, here it is possible to share the entire medical information of the patient with other healthcare consultants.
 After all, it is all about relevant team effort.
 Here there is no one person responsible, it’s the entire team that has to take responsibility.

 4. Which One to Choose From EMR vs EHR For Your Organization?